Kawaguchi-Silverman conjecture for certain surjective endomorphisms: Introduction

 Let $\pi:X\to Y$ be a finite surjective endomorphism of normal projective varieties.
 Denote by $R_{\pi}$ the ramification divisor of $\pi$ so that $K_X = \pi^*K_Y + R_{\pi}$.
 For a surjective endomorphism $f:X\to X$, it is said to have {\it totally invariant ramification} if $f^{-1}(\Supp R_f)=\Supp R_f$.

 By another key observation (cf.~Proposition \ref{lem-fano}) and induction on the dimension, after running an equivariant minimal model program, we may assume $f^*K_X\equiv \delta_f K_X$, or else KSC holds.
-Together with Proposition \ref{main-thm-caseB}, we further show that for Question \ref{que-ksc-iamp} we are only left with the following case.
+We then further show that we are only left with the following case for Question \ref{que-ksc-iamp} by virtue of Proposition \ref{main-thm-caseB}.
 Here, we remark in advance that Condition (A5) below is implied by Conditions (A1) - (A4); see Theorem \ref{thm-tir-1}.

 1pc {\bf Case TIR}$_n$ (Totally Invariant Ramification case).
-Let $X$ be a normal projective variety of dimension $n \ge 1$, which has only $\Q$-factorial Kawamata log terminal (klt) singularities and admits an int-amplified endomorphism.
-Let $f:X\to X$ be a surjective endomorphism.
-Moreover, we impose the following conditions. \begin{itemize} \item[(A1)] The anti-Iitaka dimension $\kappa(X,-K_X)=0$; $-K_X$ is nef, whose class is extremal in both the {\it nef cone} $\Nef(X)$ and the {\it pseudo-effective divisors cone} $\PE^1(X)$. \item[(A2)] $f^*D = \delta_f D$ for some effective $\Q$-Cartier irreducible divisor $D\sim_{\Q} -K_X$. \item[(A3)] The ramification divisor of $f$ satisfies $\Supp \, R_f = D$. \item[(A4)] There is an $f$-equivariant Fano contraction $\pi:X\to Y$ with $\delta_f>\delta_{f|_Y}$ ($\ge 1$). \item[(A5)] $\dim(X) \ge \dim(Y)+2 \ge 3$. \end{itemize}
+Let $X$ be a normal projective variety of dimension $n \ge 1$, which has only $\Q$-factorial Kawamata log terminal (klt) singularities and admits one int-amplified endomorphism.
+Let $f:X\to X$ be an arbitrary surjective endomorphism.
+Moreover, we impose the following conditions. \begin{itemize} \item[(A1)] The anti-Kodaira dimension $\kappa(X,-K_X)=0$; $-K_X$ is nef, whose class is extremal in both the {\it nef cone} $\Nef(X)$ and the {\it pseudo-effective divisors cone} $\PE^1(X)$. \item[(A2)] $f^*D = \delta_f D$ for some prime divisor $D\sim_{\Q} -K_X$. \item[(A3)] The ramification divisor of $f$ satisfies $\Supp \, R_f = D$. \item[(A4)] There is an $f$-equivariant Fano contraction $\pi:X\to Y$ with $\delta_f>\delta_{f|_Y}$ ($\ge 1$). \item[(A5)] $\dim(X) \ge \dim(Y)+2 \ge 3$. \end{itemize}